 Who are we?

-We are a group of individuals, with a common passion for the soil, plants and community.
+We are a group of individuals, with a common passion for soil, plants and community.
 We garden together at Marymoor Park, located in Redmond, WA.
-We are an non-profit organization and social-club (501c7), which is managed by volunteers who gladly share their expertise and time for the benefit of the group.
-We allow membership to our organization on a plot-based availability, which requires a small rental fee and service requirement.
-We currently rent out 208 full-size plots measuring 10′ x 40′ and 14 half-size plots measuring 10′ x 20′.
-We are also in the process of creating ADA beds.
+Our non-profit organization and social-club 501(c)7, is managed by volunteers who share their expertise and time for the benefit of the group.
+Membership to our organization is based on plot availability, which requires a small rental fee and community service requirement.
+Currently, we rent 202 full-size plots measuring 10 x 40 and 14 half-size plots measuring 10 x 20.

-We cultivate fruits, vegetables, herbs and flowers for our own use and donate some that produce for the benefit of Hopelink.
-From 2002 to 2012 foodbank efforts have grown, collected and delivered 46,000 lbs of produce for local families in need.
+We cultivate fruits, vegetables, herbs and flowers for our own use and donate some of that produce for the benefit of Hopelink.
+From 2002 to 2016 foodbank efforts have grown, collected and delivered approximately 80,000 lbs. of produce for local families in need.

 Who were we?

-According to garden legend, Marymoor Community Garden began some time in the 1960’s as a park feature.
+According to garden legend, Marymoor Community Garden began in the 1960’s as a park feature.
 Some daring King County employee or group decided to create a community garden that was approximately 3 acres at Marymoor Park.
-Surveyor posts were installed, and irrigation was laid.
-However, the east end of that garden was never full to capacity and often sat fallow for years on end.
+Surveyor posts were installed and irrigation was laid.
+However, the east end of that garden sat fallow for years on end.

 Who will we be?